mehrvarz/tremote_plugin/bin.linux.ARM6/README.md

 # Download runtrp

-To download runtrp for linux-armv6l (Raspberry Pi), click on the "runrtp" link on top of this page and then click Download.
+To download runtrp for linux-armv6l (Raspberry Pi), click on the "runrtp" link on top of this page and then click [Download].

 You can download runtrp for linux-amd64 [here](https://github.com/mehrvarz/tremote_plugin/tree/master/bin.linux.AMD64).